Strategic Vision

 In the next five years, we will:

-• Encourage student learning by fostering curiosity, enthusiasm, and critical and analytical thinking in the classroom and beyond.
+- Be known for encouraging student learning by fostering curiosity, enthusiasm, critical and analytical thinking as a principal component of human thriving.

 To enable this vision, we will:

-• Enhance our courses to consider ethical dilemmas posed by the technological age.
+- Enhance all our courses to consider ethical & leadership dilemmas posed by the technological age with particular focus on the history and philosophy of science and technology.

 Inclusion